Customers who aren’t fully engaged after 90 days don’t stay customers very long – Sixteen Ventures

 If the CSM trains the customer during the onboarding process, s/he understands the exact problems that the customer is trying to solve.
 After onboarding, if the customer faces any difficulty, the CSM can understand the context and help the client.
 In the end, this will help to retain and even upsell to the customer.

+Customer Success Onboarding Process aims to provide both customers and CSMs with the exact series of steps that help initiate a smooth customer journey.
 If the onboarding process is quite complex and elaborate, you may need a dedicated onboarding team which works as a part of the customer success team.

 However, if you have an automated onboarding process, you need to have a strong support team.
 When the customers get stuck or if they have any doubts, they are going to raise a ticket which would have to be handled by customer support.